savoirfairelinux/building-inclusive-open-source-software/docs/D-APQ.md

-# 📗 D-APQ Accessible programming with Qt
+# 📗 Accessible programming with Qt

 !!!
 Info "In this module"